joffb/banjo/README.md

         + Set envelope low byte (23)
         + Set envelope high byte (24)
         + Set auto envelope (29)

+(*) Arpeggio, Slide up/down, Portamento and Vibrato use the same memory in each channel, so only one of these effects can be used on a channel at one time e.g. using vibrato when arpeggio is enabled will switch off the arpeggio and enable vibrato instead.
+Across channels however, channel 1 could have vibrato going while channel 3 has arpeggios going.

 ## Notes for working with chips
 ### AY3